Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture: Applications and the Ball-Marsden-Slemrod Conjecture

 \begin{proof} For $n \in \NN$ let $\rho_n: X \to [0,1]$ be a globally Lipschitz cut-off function which is equal to $1$ for $\|\eta\| \leq n$ and zero for $\|\eta\| \geq n+1$, for instance

-The idea is, as $t \geq 0$ is restricted to the compact interval $[0,T]$, to provide (via Gronwall's lemma) a priori estimates for the solutions of \eqref{eq:f_without_cutoff} and \eqref{eq:f_with_cutoff} such that $\hat{f}$ can be defined as $\hat{f}(t,\eta) := \rho_n(\eta-\xi_0) f(t,\eta)$ for some appropriate $n \in \NN$.
-In other words we want to choose $n \in \NN$ such that the difference between $f$ and $\hat f$ occurs outside of an appropriate ball $B_n(\xi)$ which contains all mild solutions of the initial value problems \eqref{eq:f_without_cutoff} and \eqref{eq:f_with_cutoff}.
+The idea is, as $t \geq 0$ is restricted to the compact interval $[0,T]$, to provide a priori estimates (via Gronwall's lemma) for the solutions of \eqref{eq:f_without_cutoff} and \eqref{eq:f_with_cutoff} such that $\hat{f}$ can be defined as $\hat{f}(t,\eta) := \rho_n(\eta-\xi_0) f(t,\eta)$ for some appropriate $n \in \NN$.
+In other words we want to choose $n \in \NN$ such that the difference between $f$ and $\hat f$ occurs outside of an appropriate ball $B_n(\xi_0)$ which contains all mild solutions of the initial value problems \eqref{eq:f_without_cutoff} and \eqref{eq:f_with_cutoff}.

-To this end we assume that $x:[0,T] \to X$ is a mild solution of \eqref{eq:f_without_cutoff} and define $\varphi(t) := \re^{-\mu t}\|x(t) - \re^{At}\xi_0\|$.
+To this end we assume that $x:[0,T] \to X$ is a mild solution of \eqref{eq:f_without_cutoff} and define $\varphi(t) := \re^{-\mu t}\|x(t) - \re^{tA}\xi_0\|$.
 Then one has

 where the constant $C_p := T^{(p-1)/p}$ results from H\"older's inequality .
 A straightforward application of Gronwall's lemma \cite[App.~C]{Sontag98} yields

 and thus

 where the last estimate exploits the assumption that $B \subset L^p\big([0,T],\RR\big)$ is bounded, i.e.~$\|u\|_p \leq K$ for some constant $K \geq 0$.
 Next let us choose $N \in \NN$ with $N > R$ and define $\hat{f}(t,\eta) := \rho_N(\eta-\xi_0) f(t,\eta)$.
 Then, by the above estimate, $x(t)$ is also a mild solution of \eqref{eq:f_with_cutoff}.
 Conversely, since $\hat{f}$ also satisfies \eqref{eq:linearly-bounded} we obtain the same a priori estimate for any solution $\hat{x}(t)$ of \eqref{eq:f_with_cutoff}, and thus $\hat{x}(t)$ is also a solution of \eqref{eq:f_without_cutoff}.